Manifestly exotic pentaquarks with a single heavy quark: Discussion and conclusion

-From the obtained Tables and Figs for the $qqqq\bar{Q}$, $qqqQ\bar{q}$ , $QQQQ\bar{Q}$, $QQQQ\bar{Q}$, and $QQQq\bar{Q}$ pentaquark systems, we find some stable candidates in the modified CMI model, we collect them in Table \ref{aaa}.
-However, due to the uncertainty of the modified CMI model, not all of them are truly stable states, further dynamical calculations may help us to clarify their natures.
-Especially, some stable states are closed to the meson-baryon thresholds of the lowest strong decay channels, if the mass deviations in the modified CMI model are larger than the difference between the pentaquark states and the corresponding meson-baryon thresholds, these states can no longer be considered as stable pentaquark states.
-On the contrary, some unstable states, which are a little higher than the meson-baryon thresholds of lowest strong decay channels, also have possibilities to become stable states.
-Meanwhile, the whole mass spectrum has a slight shift or down due to the mass deviation of constituent quarks.
-While the mass gaps between different pentaquark states are relatively stable, if one pentaquark states are observed in experiment, we can use these mass gaps to predict their corresponding multiplets.
+We collect the obtained six stable candidates in Table \ref{aaa2}.
+However, due to the uncertainty of the CMI model, further dynamical calculations are still needed to clarify their natures.
+Specifically, some stable states are close to the meson-baryon thresholds of the lowest strong decay channels, if the mass deviations in the CMI model are larger than the difference between the pentaquark states and the corresponding meson-baryon thresholds, these states can no longer be considered as stable pentaquark states.
+On the contrary, some unstable states, which are a little higher than the meson-baryon thresholds of lowest strong decay channels, also have possibilities to becoming stable states.
+Meanwhile, the whole mass spectra has a slight shift or down due to the mass deviations of constituent quarks.
+While the mass gaps between different pentaquark states are relatively stable, if one pentaquark state is observed in experiment, we can use these mass gaps to predict their corresponding multiplets.